Bavarian CSU welcomes Merkel's migration deals ahead of Sunday crisis meeting

 The other countries named in the document circulated in Berlin are Belgium, Denmark, Estonia, Finland, France, Lithuania, Latvia, Luxembourg, the Netherlands, Poland, Portugal and Sweden.

-Reporting by Andreas Rinke in Berlin and Sandor Peto in Budapest; Writing by Thomas Escritt, Editing by Ros Russell and Alison Williams
+Reporting by Andreas Rinke in Berlin and Sandor Peto in Budapest; Additional reporting by Anna Koper in Warsaw; Writing by Thomas Escritt, Editing by Alison Williams and Robin Pomeroy